StewAlexander-com/NetVendor/README.md

 - **Air-gapped networks**: Offline mode enables vendor identification in isolated environments without external API dependencies
 - **Change management workflows**: Historical drift analysis with change ticket correlation supports incident response and root cause analysis

 **Have a success story to share?** We'd love to hear how you're using NetVendor!
-Please open an issue or submit a pull request with your use case (anonymized as needed).
+See the [Community section](#-community) for details on how to contribute your success story.

 ---